-The actively managed sub-fund is suitable for investors who wish to invest in a globally diversified portfolio of bonds.
+The actively managed sub-fund is suitable for investors who wish to invest in a globally diversified bond portfolio in a sub-fund promoting environmental and/or social characteristics.

 UBS (Lux) Bond Fund - Fixed Maturity Sustainable Series 1 (USD)

 The actively managed sub-fund is suitable for investors who wish to invest in a diversified portfolio of bonds and whose investment horizon generally accords with that of the sub-fund.
 The sub-fund promotes environmental and/or social characteristics.
 The end of the term will be determined by the Board of Directors as part of the launch process for the sub-fund; it will then be included under "Profile of the typical investor".